gabrielf159/HomeRunDerby-Simulator/README.md

 # Home Run Derby Simulator

-A fun, interactive Java console game where you challenge "Handsome Ron" in a home run showdown.
+A fun, interactive Java console game where you challenge "Handsome Ron"(my computer science HS teacher) in a home run showdown.
 Perfect for demonstrating core Java concepts like user input, randomness, conditionals, and loops — all wrapped in a baseball-themed experience.

 ---